Bridgeway Partners Blog

 We start with a dynamic that is very common in all societies, not just capitalist ones.
 It’s called “Success to the Successful”, i.e. the rich get richer, and the poor get poorer.
 One of the catalysts of this dynamic over the past four decades has been globalization.
 Globalization has enabled people at the top of the pyramid, not just in the US but also in other countries around the world, to benefit from an expanding economic pie.
 However, that pie is not being equally distributed.
 The elites in various countries around the world benefit enormously from globalization.
 Other people are left scrambling to keep their heads above water as costs are driven lower and lower.
 This dynamic especially hurts manufacturing workers and others in developed nations who depend on jobs that can be readily exported to lower-cost countries.

-Identity Politics, Climate Change, and the Rise of Fear and Anger
+Identity Politics and the Rise of Fear and Anger

 Disadvantaged people are less able to organize along economic lines because of identity politics.
 If the disadvantaged are unable to unite, their ability to strengthen their economic opportunities declines further.
 The wealthy are able to increase their opportunities proportionally.
 We can see this dynamic in the success of union-busting campaigns and weakening of the social safety net in the United States over the last 30-40 years.

 People who are vulnerable to identity politics perceive that their identity, their very right to exist, is being threatened.
 The word “perceived” here is deliberate since it doesn’t necessarily mean that the threats are real.
 For example, a white person who feels threatened by people of color or by immigrants is not necessarily in economic danger.
 In fact, immigrant labor often creates new jobs for the dominant ethnic group.
 Whether the threat is real or perceived, people who believe their identity is being threatened feel afraid and angry.
-Beyond that, they feel greater fear and anger when they experience both economic insecurity and personal indignities as a result of decreasing opportunities.
+Beyond that, they feel greater fear and anger when they experience the economic insecurities and personal indignities that result from decreased opportunities.
 These dynamics are shown in Figure 2 below.

 Authoritarian Leadership: A Fix That Backfires

-It is this fear and anger that leads to authoritarian leadership.
+Fear and anger lead to authoritarian leadership.
 Disadvantaged people, particularly from the dominant ethnic population, come to trust that someone is in charge, someone will protect them.
 The words used by participants at a 2020 Trump Presidential rally were, “He is our protector; he is our bodyguard”, followed this year by “Trump’s your daddy.”
 These are very powerful attributes to be granted by one set of adults to another adult.
 Authoritarian leadership works in the short term in that it enables disadvantaged people who experience identity threats, economic insecurity, and a loss of dignity to believe someone will value and take care of them.

 What We Can Do

 In summary, wealth inequality, identity politics, climate change, and authoritarian leadership are mutually reinforcing factors that tend to increase over time.
-In order to limit the growth of these factors, we can do the following.
+We can limit the growth of these factors by doing the following.

 Individually, we can build bridges with people who are most marginalized by the current system.
 For example, we can join or support one or more of the following organizations.
 Braver Angels is “leading the nation’s largest cross-partisan, volunteer-led movement to bridge the partisan divide for the good of our democratic republic.”
 Living Room Conversations provides over 100 conversation guides that enable people across political, cultural, and economic divides to build mutual understanding and respect.
 DEPLOY/US is “a convener, regrantor, and accelerator of climate leadership across the political spectrum.”
 More in Common has teams in 7 developed countries including the U.S. whose mission “is to understand the forces driving us apart, find common ground and bring people together to tackle shared challenges.”
 Tangle is an “independent, non-partisan, subscriber-supported newsletter, read by over 150,000 people in 55+ countries … which summarizes the best arguments it can find from the right, left, and center on big debates in American politics.”